Timeline of the Yemeni revolution (January – 2 June 2011): 25 March – "FridaAA'Italic text' of Departure"

 The opposition has called on Friday to be a day of mass protests dubbed the "Friday of Departure" (or "Day of Departure").
 Hundreds of thousands across Yemen showed up to protest against President Saleh, including in Sana'a.
 President Ali Abdullah Saleh announced at a public appearance in Sana'a, where "tens of thousands" government supporters gathered, that he would not step down but would seek dialogue with anti-government protesters and make concessions.

 26 March

 Saleh and top general Ali Mohsen al-Ahmar (who had sided with the rebels) continued talks about stepping down from their respective positions simultaneously, transferring power to a civilian-led transitional government.
 Tribal and military leaders and the U.S. Ambassador were also present.
 The talks broke down over the choice of those civilians.
 Reuters reported five suspected al-Qaeda militants were killed in Yemen when they attacked a security checkpoint in Lawdar in the South, and three others there the day before.

 27 March

 General Al-Ahmar said that Saleh is trying to use the Al-Qaeda threat to stay in power.
-President Saleh warned of "civil war" that "will result to tribes fighting each other and a split of Yemen into four separate parts" in a threat very similar the one Saif al-Islam Gaddafi made to the Libyan people in February.
+President Saleh warned of "civil war" that "will result to tribes fighting each other and a split of Yemen into four separate parts" in a threat similar to the one Saif al-Islam Gaddafi made to the Libyan people in February.